Web Design and Principles

 Principles are a life line because they are simple (countering complexity) and don’t change that frequently (countering trends).

-Centuries of typographic craft firmly root the designers and developers of content-rich websites, and our colleagues in usability and UX know the grounding effect of principles very well, too: “A remarkable 80% of findings from the Web usability studies in the 1990s continue to hold today.”
+Centuries of typographic craft firmly root the designers and developers of content-rich websites, and our colleagues in usability and UX know the anchoring effect of principles, too: “A remarkable 80% of findings from the Web usability studies in the 1990s continue to hold today.”
 (Other people, like Jakob Nielsen, have more than once emphasized how little we change.)

-Unfortunately, then, is this not a definite guide to web design principles (we should write one ).
+Unfortunately, then, is this not a definite guide to web design principles (we should write one [edit: it seems Jeremy has just done that!]).
 It’s just a reminder that there are principles, and that they serve us, as web design experts and professionals, to counterweigh complexity and trends—and not be tossed around by them.